“The love of Christ, welcomed with an open heart, changes us, transforms us, and makes us able to love.”

 - Complete Confirmation of Daily COVID-19 Student Screening Log, which students will bring back and forth to school each day.

-- Teachers will be holding up a sign with their name on it.
+Teachers will be holding up a sign with their name on it in your child’s line up area.

-- Parents are asked to leave the school property once their child has found their teacher
+Parents are asked to leave the school property immediately after their child has found their teacher and line up area.

-- Once the teacher has all of his/her alphabetical group for that first staggered day they will lead the class into the school
+Once the teacher has all of his/her alphabetical group for that first staggered day they will lead the class into the school and immediately conduct hand hygiene upon enter the classroom

-The best way that you can prepare your child for their “first day”, is to share that once you have guided them to their teacher, that you will be leaving.
-We have been reminded by Public Health to ensure we do not have large groups congregating.
-We appreciate that many of our families may not have seen each other for a long time, however we want to make ensure that we can keep all students, staff and parents healthy.
+The best way that you can prepare your child for their “first day”, is to tell them that once you have guided them to their teacher, that you will be immediately leaving as instructed by the Principal.
+We have been reminded by Public Health to ensure we do not have large groups of parents congregating.
+We appreciate that many of our families may not have seen each other for a long time, However we want to ensure that we can keep all students, staff AND parents healthy.

 Wearing of Masks at School